braph-software/BRAPH-2/tutorials/developers/dev_pipeline/readme.md

 c_BUD3 = CompareGroup('P', 1000, 'A2', a_BUD2, 'A3', a_BUD3, 'MEMORIZE', true);  % [12]
 ````

-[1] specifies the name of the pipeline.
+[1] specifies the name of the pipeline. **The name is changed to avoid conflicts.**

-[2] provides descriptions for the overall pipeline as well as for each step.
+[2] provides descriptions for the overall pipeline as well as for each step. **This is updated to reflect the updated pipeline.**

 [3] loads the brain atlas.